Nuclear Power in Iran

 Russia's Atomstroyexport by the end of January 2008 had delivered the 163 fuel assemblies for the initial core of Bushehr plus 17 reserve ones – 82 tonnes of fuel in total.
 The fuel is enriched 1.6% to 3.62% and is under full international safeguards.
 The Russian government had withheld supply as negotiations over Iran's uranium enrichment activities proceeded.
 As of September 2009 the reactor was reported to be 96% complete and testing had begun earlier in the year.
 Fuel loading was expected by October, with first power soon after, but further delays pushed this to 2010, then to 2011.
 Atomstroyexport delivered the first one-third core reload by air from TVEL in May 2011 – about 30 tonnes of fuel which will be needed after about 18 months operation.

 The reactor was finally due to start up in February 2011 and to "reach first power" in April, and fuel had been loaded by the start of December.
 However, late in February before starting up it was found that a pump had failed and possibly shed metal particles into the primary cooling system, which could damage the fuel elements.
 The fuel therefore had to be unloaded, checked and cleaned, and any debris removed from the pressure vessel.
 The pump concerned was one supplied in the 1970s and was part of the old equipment required to be used under the terms of the Russian contract.
-Eventually the reactor started up on 8 May 2011, was grid connected early in September 2011, and was expected to enter commercial operation about April 2012, but latest estimate is for May 2013.
-It was reported to be at 75% capacity in late March, 94% in early May, and it reached 100% at the end of August 2012.
+Eventually the reactor started up on 8 May 2011, was grid connected early in September 2011, and was expected to enter commercial operation about April 2012, then May 2013.

 In October 2012 the fuel assemblies were unloaded and put into the spent fuel pond after only two months irradiation, apparently due to indications of some metal fragments in the cooling water remaining from the earlier pump problem.
 The reactor was reloaded and restarted in December.
 However, apparently the IAEA was not fully informed of the situation, which caused some international concern about what was happening and why.
-It was reconnected to the grid in January 2013.
+It was reconnected to the grid in January 2013 and handed over to Iran in September 2013, making it effectively in commercial operation.
+AEOI says it will remain under Russian guarantee for another two years “and a number of Russian experts will remain in place to give advice and technical assistance”.

 The preliminary agreement states that the first reactor of Bushehr nuclear power plant would be operated by a 50-50 Russian-Iranian joint venture during the one-year warranty period.
 In August 2010 it was agreed that this JV would operate the plant for up to three years before Atomstroyexport gradually withdrew.
 However, in September 2011 after grid connection, Rosatom said: "According to the Iranian legislation, only a national company can be an operator of the nuclear power plant", hence Russian specialists would be invited to work under a contract to be awarded by the Nuclear Power Production and Development Company of Iran (NPPD), with their numbers gradually reducing.
 In May 2012 the first deputy director general of Rosenergoatom Vladimir Asmolov said that all operations related to the reactor equipment control and operation were being carried out by Russian specialists.
 “There is not a single Iranian operator at Bushehr,” he said.
 He explained that the Iranian party had signed an agreement with a Rosatom affiliate, Atomtechexport, which operates the reactor unit.
 However, Iranian operators have been trained in Russia.

-The anticipated 7 TWh/yr from the new reactor will free up about 1.6 million tonnes of oil (11 million barrels) or 1800 million cubic metres of gas per year, which can be exported for hard currency.
+The anticipated 7 TWh/yr from the Bushehr reactor frees up about 1.6 million tonnes of oil (11 million barrels) or 1800 million cubic metres of gas per year, which can be exported for hard currency.

 Nuclear power reactors